US Market Snapshot

 Bull-Bear Market Indicator

-The Chicago Fed National Financial Conditions Index declined to -0.567, indicating loose monetary conditions that will likely support stock prices.
+The Chicago Fed National Financial Conditions Index eased to -0.5349 on November 7, indicating loose monetary conditions that support high stock prices.
+However, a sharp decline in Bitcoin over the last few days warns of a contraction.

 Chicago Fed National Financial Conditions Index